Brewhouse Setup: A Comprehensive Guide

 Lauter tun

-The lauter tun is fitted with a filter, used to separate the sweet wort from the grain.
-It is also fitted with a sparge ring, connected to the HLT via the flowmeter.
-The ability to recirculate the hot wort back over the grain is extremely useful for clarifying the wort before transferring to the boil kettle.
-It&#;s not typically necessary for the lauter tun to be heated.
-During the sparging process, the filtered hot wort will be pumped to the boil kettle.
+The lauter tun has a filter to separate sweet wort from grains, coupled with a sparge ring linked to the HLT through the flowmeter.
+The ability to recirculate hot wort over the grain prior to transferring it to the boil kettle enhances clarity.
+There’s typically no heating requirement for the lauter tun, as it moves filtered hot wort directly into the boil kettle.

 Boil kettle

-A relatively simple, heated vessel, the best can start heating the wort with as little as 20 litres inside, reducing the time taken to reach a boil.
-Depending on your space, you may need a condenser.
-This draws the steam (and other unwanted compounds) out of an enclosed boil kettle.
-Alternatively, if space allows, fit a flue that leads outside.
+A straightforward, heated vessel, optimal designs can begin heating wort with as little as 20 litres onboard, expediting the boiling process.
+Depending on available space, a condenser may be necessary to extract steam and other unwanted compounds from an enclosed boil kettle.
+Alternatively, if space permits, a flue leading outdoors is advisable.

 Whirlpool

-The whirlpool vessel isn&#;t absolutely necessary, depending on the type of beer you&#;re producing.
-It can be used for late hop additions, and dropping solids out of suspension before transferring to the heat exchanger.
+Although not mandatory depending on the beer you produce, whirlpool vessels can accommodate late hop additions and assist in dropping solids from suspension before transference to the heat exchanger.

 Heat exchanger

-Used to drop the temperature of the boiling wort before transferring to the fermenting vessel.
-The most common type in breweries is a plate heat exchanger (PHE).
-The beer flows through one side, and cold water and glycol (or ice water) passes through the other.
-It should come with at least a thermometer in the beer outlet.
+The heat exchanger cools the boiling wort prior to its transition into the fermenting unit.
+The most prevalent in breweries is the plate heat exchanger (PHE), where beer flows through one side while cold water or glycol (or ice water) passes through the opposite side.
+It should include at least one thermometer at the beer outlet for temperature measurement.

 Combination vessels

-• Boil kettle/whirlpool: a common space saver, it will need two outlets, one for clear wort to be transferred to the heat exchange, and a lower one for emptying the kettle at the end of the brew.
+• Boil kettle/whirlpool: space-efficient and must feature two outlets, one for clear wort leading to the heat exchange and the other for emptying at brew’s close.

-• Mash/boil kettle: with this system you mash in, then transfer the mash to a separate lauter tun, before returning the sweet wort to the original vessel to boil.
-An economic way to save space and allow for step mashing.
-Potential downside is that you have to be very thorough about removing any leftover grain before returning the wort for boiling.
+• Mash/boil kettle: involves mashing, transferring mash to a separate lauter tun, and returning sweet wort to the original vessel for boiling to save space and facilitate step mashing.
+Ensure thorough grain removal before boiling.

 Control panel